cncf/toc/reviews/2021-openservicemesh-annual.md

 - Allen Leigh, Microsoft
 - Rita Zhang, Microsoft

-Beyond the maintainer's list, OSM has had 64 unique [contributors](https://github.com/openservicemesh/osm/graphs/contributors) to the project.
-Over the past year there has been [10 contributing companies and up to 48 contributing developers](https://openservicemesh.devstats.cncf.io/d/7/companies-contributing-in-repository-groups?orgId=1&from=now-365d&to=now-1h&var-period=d28&var-repogroup_name=All).
+Beyond the maintainers list, OSM has had 64 unique [contributors](https://github.com/openservicemesh/osm/graphs/contributors) to the project.
+Over the past year there have been [10 contributing companies and up to 48 contributing developers](https://openservicemesh.devstats.cncf.io/d/7/companies-contributing-in-repository-groups?orgId=1&from=now-365d&to=now-1h&var-period=d28&var-repogroup_name=All).

 ## Adoption

 > What do you know about adoption, and how has this changed since your last review / since you joined Sandbox?
 If you can list companies that are end users of your project, please do so.
 (Feel free to link to an existing ADOPTERS file if appropriate.)

-Strong end-user adoption and usage has grown since the OSM project entered into the incubating stage.
+Strong end-user adoption and usage has grown since the OSM project entered into the sandbox stage.
 This adoption has made the OSM project pivot to supporting additional community projects collaborations/integrations such as [Flagger](https://github.com/fluxcd/flagger/blob/main/docs/gitbook/tutorials/osm-progressive-delivery.md), [Contour Ingress](https://release-v0-11.docs.openservicemesh.io/docs/demos/ingress_contour/), and [Open Policy Agent](https://release-v0-11.docs.openservicemesh.io/docs/guides/integrations/external_auth_opa/), with more in the works.

-We continue to grow the community with providing our [Contributor Ladder](https://github.com/openservicemesh/osm/blob/main/CONTRIBUTOR_LADDER.md) to make is easy and clear to newcomers how to contribute and grow in status with the project.
+We continue to grow the community with providing our [Contributor Ladder](https://github.com/openservicemesh/osm/blob/main/CONTRIBUTOR_LADDER.md) to make it easy and clear to newcomers how to contribute and grow in status with the project.

 There are currently over 100K+ pulls of the OSM controller image on [Docker Hub](https://hub.docker.com/r/openservicemesh/osm-controller), and community feedback has been positive for two CNCF sessions on [Securing your workload communications with OSM](https://www.youtube.com/watch?v=llC9gLznJX4) and [Simplifying service mesh operations with OSM](https://www.youtube.com/watch?v=fb80WmVVzH8).